-One of the most efficacious and widely reported strategies for the management of healthy lifestyles are health behavior change interventions6.
-However, reported health behavior change intervention attrition rates vary considerably, from 10% to more than 80%, depending on the type and setting of the treatment programme7.
-Additionally, under-served groups within the population are likely to be under-represented in health behavior change interventions.
-Engaging these groups in health promotion is of particular importance as compared to the general population, these groups have more health problems and health care needs8.
-However, for such programmes to be successful (as measured against a variety of health and lifestyle markers), it is crucial that individuals adhere as best they can to the recommendations provided9.
+One of the most efficacious and widely reported strategies for the management of healthy lifestyles are health behaviour change interventions.
+However, reported health behaviour change intervention attrition rates vary considerably, from 10% to more than 80%, depending on the type and setting of the treatment programme.
+In addition, underserved groups within the population are likely to be underrepresented in health behaviour change interventions.
+Engaging these groups in health promotion is of particular importance as compared to the general population, these groups have more health problems and health care needs.
+However, for such programmes to be successful (as measured against a variety of health and lifestyle markers), it is crucial that individuals adhere as best they can to the recommendations provided.

-Consequently, this is the first exploratory study to adopt a formative research methodology to inform and refine the design, delivery and recruitment strategies of an online version of an ongoing county-wide Integrated Healthy Lifestyle Service (IHLS) during the COVID-19 lockdown across the six groups that have shown the highest attrition rates from the past three years of delivery of the service pre-COVID-19 during traditional face-to-face modes of delivery.
-Specifically, these groups are children and young people (CYP) (60% attrition at 6-weeks in the observed IHLS), manual worker (84% attrition at 12-weeks), Black, Asian or Minority Ethnic (BAME) (72% attrition at 12-weeks), physical disability (78% attrition at 12-weeks), learning disability (59% attrition at 12-weeks), and those living in areas of high deprivation (56% attrition at 12-weeks).
-These sub-groups attended a variety of IHLS sessions including weight management (WM), smoking cessation and PA interventions.
+Consequently, this is the first exploratory study to adopt a formative research methodology to inform and refine the design, delivery, and recruitment strategies of an online version of an ongoing county-wide Integrated Healthy Lifestyle Service (IHLS) during the COVID-19 lockdown across the six groups that have shown the highest attrition rates from the past 3 years of delivery of the service pre-COVID-19 during traditional face-to-face modes of delivery.
+Specifically, these groups are children and young people (CYP) (60% attrition at 6 weeks in the observed IHLS), manual worker (84% attrition at 12 weeks), Black, Asian or Minority Ethnic (BAME) (72% attrition at 12 weeks), physical disability (78% attrition at 12 weeks), learning disability (59% attrition at 12 weeks), and those living in areas of high deprivation (56% attrition at 12 weeks).
+These sub-groups attended a variety of IHLS sessions including weight management (WM), smoking cessation, and PA interventions.

-The aims of the study are to; (i) explore current knowledge and attitudes towards attending online IHLS services during the COVID-19 lockdown; (ii) explore perceived barriers, facilitators and opportunities for participation, sustained participation, as well as initial non-participation, across the attrition groups of completers (>80% session attendance), non-completers (<80% session attendance) and non-attenders during the COVID-19 lockdown.
+The objectives of the study are to (1) explore current knowledge and attitudes towards attending online IHLS services during the COVID-19 lockdown; (2) explore perceived barriers, facilitators, and opportunities for participation, sustained participation, as well as initial non-participation, across the attrition groups of completers (>80% session attendance), non-completers (<80% session attendance), and non-attenders during the COVID-19 lockdown.
 In practice, the IHLS provider can then implement the findings and develop strategies to limit attrition and initial non-participation.
-Given the purpose and aims outlined, the Evidence Integration Triangle10 was adopted as the overarching theoretical framework to allow for the exploration of the three main evidence-based components of program/policy, implementation processes and measures of progress.
-Hence, results and analysis from this study can then be fed back to the IHLS provider and clients in order to assess, evaluate and promptly inform adapted, equivalent future involvement.
-Adoption of such an integrated framework allows for more consistent mapping, evaluation and incorporation of successful methods and strategies for modifying behavioral determinants11.
+Given the purpose and objectives outlined, the Evidence Integration Triangle was adopted as the overarching theoretical framework to allow for the exploration of the three main evidence-based components of programme/ policy, implementation processes, and measures of progress.
+Hence, results and analysis from this study can then be fed back to the IHLS provider and clients in order to assess, evaluate, and promptly inform adapted, equivalent future involvement.
+Adoption of such an integrated framework allows for more consistent mapping, evaluation, and incorporation of successful methods and strategies for modifying behavioural determinants.